CPS400 - CPS Internship Course

-Students must be in their fourth year of study and registered in one of following Programs: Chemistry Major, Chemistry Specialist, Biological Chemistry Specialist, Earth Science Major, Earth Science Specialist, Geology Specialist, Physics Major, Biomedical Physics Specialist.
+Students must be in their fourth year of study and registered in one of following Programs: Chemistry Major, Chemistry Specialist, Biological Chemistry Specialist, Earth Science Major, Earth Science Specialist, Physics Major, Biomedical Physics Specialist.

 For Chemistry Internships: CHM373H5 or CHM395H5 or CHM397H5.

 For Earth Science & Geology Internships: ERS302H5 and ERS311H5 and ERS401H5.